 The practicum training program is a part-time program beginning mid-August and continuing to the end of the following April.
-Practicum students are expected to work a minimum of 21⁄2 days per week.
-It is mandatory that practicum counsellors are available Thursdays from 9:30 am to 1 pm for meetings such as group supervision, professional development workshops, and case distribution; the other two days are the applicant's choice.
+Practicum students are expected to work a minimum of $2\frac{1}{2}$ - 3 days per week, onsite, with Thursday at 11 am being a required time for meetings such as case distribution, group supervision - counsellor process, and case discussions.
+The other days are the applicant's choice.
 It is expected that practicum counsellors will complete a minimum of 600 hours of supervised work experience, of which 30% are required to be direct service.
-We provide training and clinical experiences in providing telehealth and we provide the opportunity to work from home on Thursday.
+We work within a hybrid model and provide services to students both in person and virtually.

-Enclosed in this information packet you will find information about our purpose and goals of training, philosophy, diversity and inclusiveness, training program activities, and information about how to apply.
-University of British Columbia's Counselling Services staff are committed to providing a personalized and quality training experience based on the unique contributions that each trainee brings to Counselling Services.
+Enclosed in this information packet you will find information about our purpose and goals of training, philosophy, diversity and inclusiveness, training program activities, practicum stipend, and information about how to apply.
+The University of British Columbia's Counselling Services staff are committed to providing a personalized and quality training experience based on the unique contributions that each trainee brings to Counselling Services.